EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## How to make your own FPGA developments in the Ultra96:

-9. For this part of the tutorial I will show you how to make your own custom modules for the FPGA in a simple way using the two softwares provided by Xilinx, which they are.
+9. For this part of the tutorial, we will show you how to make your own custom modules for the FPGA in a simple way using the two softwares provided by Xilinx, which are:

 - Vivado Design Suite - HLx Editions and Vivado High-Level Synthesis (Included in the Suite)
 - Direct Download: https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_2018.2_0614_1954.tar.gz

 9.1.
-Development of module with Vivado code High-Level Synthesis.
+Development with Vivado code High-Level Synthesis.

-- We enter Vivado High-Level Synthesis, where the following options menu will appear and where we will select "Create New Project"
+- Open Vivado High-Level Synthesis, the options menu will appear and we will select "Create New Project"

 <img src="https://i.ibb.co/g9PYkm0/1.png">

 - In the "Project name" type the name you want.
-- In the route where it will be saved, I recommend it to be a personalized route where you know it is going to be saved (Note this route because it will serve later).
+- For the saving route, we recommend it to be a personalized route and take a note of it (this route because will be of importance later).

 <img src="https://i.ibb.co/QNMn5QH/1-1.png">

-- In "Top Function" write the name of the function, I recommend that it be a simple name and that you remember it for later.
+- In "Top Function" write the name of the function, we recommend that it be a simple name and that you remember it for later.

 <img src="https://i.ibb.co/f1FCBkw/3.png">